Yuerong2/final_projects/README.md

 1.3 Find the high TD-IDF words that can be found in both news and songs.
 Here, we use a 5-year sliding window to handle the time delay.
 - output >>> TFIDF_found_in_both.csv

 1.4 Compare the text similarity between news and songs.
-5-year sliding window is also used due to the possible time delay.
+5-year sliding window is used to spot the possible time delay.
 1.4.1 Co-word approach: Jaccard similarity

 - output >>> jaccard_similarity.png